dittorahmat/dittorahmat.github.io/memory-bank/decisionLog.md

 [2025-03-25 14:48:09] - Set up auto-deploy to GitHub Pages.
 [2025-03-25 14:56:22] - Added Google Search Console verification tag.
 [2025-03-25 15:16:53] - Formatted the front matter for content/import-large-tsv-file-to-mysql.md.
+[2025-03-25 15:19:29] - Added, committed, and pushed the changes.
+Rationale: To save the changes to the repository.
+Implementation Details: Used git add, git commit, and git push commands.
 Rationale: To ensure the file is properly formatted for Hugo.
 Implementation Details: Added the title, date, and draft properties to the front matter.
 Rationale: To verify the site on Google Search Console.